Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why - NewsBreak

 Before Biden announced the fourth freeze on student loans, though, 96 lawmakers – 21 Senators and 75 members of the House – called on him to “cancel student debt now,” saying it would “provide long-term benefits to individuals and the economy, helping families buy their first homes, open a small business, or invest in their retirement.
 More broadly, canceling student debt would add tens of billions of dollars in GDP growth.”

-During his campaign, Biden supported forgiving at least $10,000 in federal student loans per person but didn’t mention any cancellation in his statement on the latest pause.
+During his campaign, Biden supported forgiving at least $10,000 in federal student loans per person but didn’t mention any cancellation in his statement on the latest pause.$10,000 ransom demanded for 17-year-old missing in Arkansas

 Earlier this month, White House Press Secretary Jen Psaki said Biden canceling some federal student loan debt remains on the table.
-He could even decide in the coming months, according to The Hill.
+He could even decide in the coming months, according to The Hill .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0